okohll/abdocs/content/docs/integrations/Setting-up-the-PUSH-API.md

 #### Pushing any data modified since it was last pushed
 To do this, add a boolean calculation to your view, something like

-` needs pushing = {last modified [auto]} > {last pushed} `
+needs pushing = `{last modified [auto]} > {last pushed}`

 where ‘last pushed’ is the name of the timestamp field you added in step 3 above.

-Then add a filter on the view ‘needs pushing equals true’
+Then add a filter on the view ‘needs pushing equals true’.

 #### Pushing any new rows that have never been pushed before
-For this scenario, simply add a filter to the view ‘last pushed is empty’
+For this scenario, simply add a filter to the view ‘last pushed is empty’.

 #### Pushing only rows not yet marked as received
 In some cases, you may want to be even more prudent than using the internal timestamp.
 The third party system could make a separate API call to agileBase for every row that’s received, telling it to update the row with an ID to prove receipt.
 That’s more API calls of course, but some situations may warrant it.